 - Automatic rebalancing, deposits, and dividend re-investing

-- Access to Wealthsimple Cash, a no-fee, high-interest hybrid account
+- Access to Wealthsimple Save, a no-fee, high-interest hybrid account

 - Access to Wealthsimple Trade, a commission-free stock trading app